tteejj/praxis/simpletaskpro/integration.md

 *   **Verification:** When in the Task List, pressing `Ctrl+P` should open the command palette.
 Typing "filt" should narrow the list to the filter commands.
 Selecting "Filter: Today" and hitting `Enter` should close the palette and apply the filter to the task list.
 The same should work for the Time Entry screen with its own relevant commands.

 This completes the detailed plan.
 Following these steps will result in a stable, well-organized, and more performant application that is significantly easier to maintain and enhance in the future.

+**current ANALYSIS**
+High-Level Assessment: Excellent Progress, Critical Integration Phase

+    What's Going Right:

+        Massive Feature Growth: You've added a Command Library, a full Excel DataFlow integration, a modal input system, and a clipboard manager.
+This is a huge expansion of the application's capabilities.

+        Strong Architectural Instincts: The introduction of Base/BaseListScreen.ps1, Core/EventBus.ps1, and the screen stack in SimpleTaskProApp.ps1 are exactly the right moves.
+You are building the correct patterns for a scalable and maintainable TUI application.

+        Core Refactoring is Underway: The project is clearly moving towards AppThemeManager and UnifiedRenderer as the standard, which is the correct decision.

+    What's Causing Friction (The "Integration Mess"):

+        Architectural Duality: The primary issue is that the application now has two ways of doing things.
+SimpleTaskProApp has both the new, robust ScreenStack and the old, simple $CurrentMode property.
+TaskListScreen has the new InputState enum defined but still uses the old, monolithic HandleInput method.
+This duality is the source of complexity and bugs.

+        Incomplete Migrations: The refactoring has been started but not finished.
+For example, ProjectManagerScreen still uses old ConsoleColor variables instead of the centralized AppThemeManager.
+The powerful data entry shortcuts in FastLineBuilder haven't been fully wired up to the TaskListScreen's editing mode.

+        Unused Abstractions: The BaseListScreen class is a fantastic piece of architecture, but the application's main screens (TaskListScreen, TimeEntryScreen, CommandLibraryScreen) do not yet inherit from it, leading to a large amount of duplicated code for navigation and inline editing.

+The Path Forward: Finalize the Foundation

+The strategy is simple: Commit fully to the new, superior architecture you've already built.
+We must now refactor the existing screens to use these new systems and then remove the old, redundant code.
+Refined Plan - Phase 1: Solidify the Core Architecture

+Objective: To make the new architectural patterns (Base Classes, State Machines, Services) the only way the application operates, eliminating all legacy structures.

+    Step 1.1: Refactor All List Screens to Inherit from BaseListScreen

+        Rationale: TaskListScreen, TimeEntryScreen, and CommandLibraryScreen all duplicate the same logic for selection, scrolling, and inline editing.
+BaseListScreen has already solved this.
+Making them inherit from it will drastically reduce code duplication and enforce a consistent structure.

+        Action:

+            Modify the class definitions: class TaskListScreen : BaseListScreen, class TimeEntryScreen : BaseListScreen, etc.

+            Delete the duplicated properties from the child screens (SelectedIndex, ScrollTop, EditingIndex, etc.), as they will now be inherited.

+            Delete the duplicated methods from the child screens (MoveUp, MoveDown, StartEdit, SaveInlineEdit, etc.).

+            Implement the required "abstract" methods from BaseListScreen in each child screen (e.g., RenderItem, LoadData).
+For example, TaskListScreen.RenderItem will contain the logic to draw a single task, which is much simpler than rendering the entire screen.

+    Step 1.2: Implement the Input State Machine

+        Rationale: The current input handling is a brittle nested conditional block.
+A formal State Machine is robust, predictable, and easy to extend.

+        Action:

+            In TaskListScreen.ps1, replace the single, massive HandleInput method with four smaller, dedicated methods: HandleBrowsingInput, HandleEditingInput, HandleFilteringInput, and HandleCommandPaletteInput.

+            The main HandleInput method becomes a simple switch statement that delegates the keypress to the correct handler based on the $InputState property.

+            A keypress like 'E' in HandleBrowsingInput will no longer do the edit; it will simply change the state: $this.InputState = 'Editing'.
+The next keypress will then automatically be routed to HandleEditingInput.

+    Step 1.3: Fully Integrate the Modal/Command Palette System

+        Rationale: The ModalChordingEngine and CommandPalette are powerful but are not yet the primary way of interacting with the application.

+        Action:

+            The newly implemented HandleBrowsingInput method from Step 1.2 will pass all keypresses to the ModalChordingEngine instance first.

+            If the engine handles the key (as a chord or a direct action), the process stops there.

+            The engine will use the EventBus to publish commands (e.g., [EventBus]::Publish("StartNewTask")), which the TaskListScreen will subscribe to.
+This decouples the input engine from the screen's action logic.

+            Pressing / will transition the screen's input state to CommandPalette, which will then give the CommandPalette object exclusive control over input until it is closed.

+Refined Plan - Phase 2: Finalize Integrations and Polish

+Objective: With the core architecture solidified, we can now complete all remaining integrations and restore missing functionality on a stable foundation.

+    Step 2.1: Finalize Theming and Rendering

+        Rationale: To complete the work started in the original plan.

+        Action:

+            Finish Theming: Purge the last remaining local color variables from ProjectManagerScreen and other components, ensuring 100% of colors are sourced from AppThemeManager.

+            Implement View Model: Decouple the UnifiedRenderer by making FastLineBuilder generate simple string arrays ("View Models"), as detailed in the previous "Do Better" plan.

+    Step 2.2: Restore Advanced Data Entry Shortcuts

+        Rationale: To provide the powerful, time-saving data entry features that are coded but not yet fully active.

+        Action:

+            Move the ConvertPriorityInput and ConvertDateInput helper methods from FastLineBuilder to the TaskListScreen.

+            Integrate these methods into the screen's SaveInlineEdit logic (which will now be inherited from BaseListScreen but can be overridden if necessary).

+    Step 2.3: Integrate the ClipboardManager

+        Rationale: To make the advanced copy/paste functionality available to the user.

+        Action:

+            Instantiate the ClipboardManager in TaskListScreen.

+            Wire up the ModalChordingEngine so that chords like "yy" (yank/copy task) call the corresponding ClipboardManager methods.
+For example, the handler for "yy" will execute $this.ClipboardManager.CopyTask($selectedTask).